Team-003/DigDogData/README.md

 ##_Project Participants_

-# Nick Alserete, Micah Miranda, Justin Dotson, Justin Harrington
+# Nick Alderete, Micah Miranda, Justin Dotson, Justin Harrington

 A company specializing in remote surveying and GIS solutions has grown steadily and now wants to upgrade and formalize its IT systems.